Untangling Magellanic Streams: Conclusions

 \section{Conclusions}

-Using an H3-selected sample of stars that corresponds to the population identified by \citetalias{zar20} as a potential stellar counterpart to the gaseous Magellanic Stream (MS), we utilized the {\it Gaia} catalog to expand the number of known stars in this component and to map this population.
+Using an H3-selected sample of 17 stars that correspond to the population identified by \citetalias{zh3} as a potential stellar counterpart to the gaseous Magellanic Stream (MS), we selected 891 stars from the {\it Gaia} catalog to expand the number of known stars in this component and to map this population.
 We find that the MS consists of at least two different strands.
-The dominant one, as defined by gas content, is devoid of stars with Galactocentric distances $\lesssim 55$ kpc and may be traced by stars at larger distances (\citetalias{chandra}).
+The dominant one, as defined by gas content, for $-65^\circ < L_{MS} < -110^\circ$, is devoid of stars with Galactocentric distances $\lesssim 55$ kpc and may be traced by stars at larger distances (\citetalias{chandra}).
 The subdominant one shows a close correspondence between stars and gas and lies at distances $\lesssim 55$ kpc.
 This finding demonstrates conclusively that this feature, at least, is tidal in origin.
-Given the association between gas and stars, and the mean metallicity of the stars, we suggest that it is tidal material drawn from the disk of the SMC.
+Given the association between gas and stars, and the mean metallicity of the stars, we suggest that it is tidal material drawn from the body of the SMC, but this finding is marginally significant and requires additional confirmation.
 Of course, more surprises \citep[e.g.][]{nidever24} are likely to come in the study of the intriguing, complex Magellanic system.

-\acknowledgments We thank MMTO staff and the CfA and U. Arizona TACs for their support of the H3 Survey.
+\acknowledgments We thank Elena D'Onghia, \'Oscar Jim\'enez-Arranz, Nikolay Kacharov, Denis Leahy, David Nidever, Elena Sabbi, Katime Santrich, Jianling Wang, Yanbin Yang, and an anonymous referee for valuable comments that improved this paper.
+We thank MMTO staff and the CfA and U. Arizona TACs for their support of the H3 Survey.
 Observations reported here were obtained at the MMT Observatory, a joint facility of the Smithsonian Institution and the University of Arizona.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.

 {\bf Facilities}: {MMT (Hectochelle), \emph{Gaia}}

 {\bf Software: }{\texttt{IPython \citep{Perez2007}, matplotlib \citep{Hunter2007}, numpy \citep{van2011numpy}, Astropy \citep{astropy:2018}, SciPy \citep{2020SciPy-NMeth}, Gala \citep{gala}, galpy \citep{bovy}}}